-A Proud Heritage
+A Proud Heritage for 150 Years!

 History of Resilience

-The ornate circa 1888 building on the other side of Lincoln Memorial Drive, occupied by Colectivo Coffee House, houses the original pump that is still used for that purpose.
-With only a partial sea wall north of the site and east from McKinley Beach, there was little protection for boats back then, and boaters had to be a hardy lot and more self-reliant than they are now.
+MYC’s first permanent clubhouse, a stately two-story wood-frame structure, was built on pilings near the channel in 1896.
+With only a partial sea wall north of the site and east from McKinley Beach, there was little protection for boats, and boaters had to be a hardy and self-reliant lot.

-It was not until the 1920's and 1930's that the outer breakwater protecting all of Milwaukee Bay was built under the leadership of William George Bruce, a founder of the Milwaukee Yacht Club and chairman of the Milwaukee Harbor Commission.
-Later additions to the breakwater in the 1960's completed the protection for the club and the boat slips in Miwaukee County's McKinley Marina.
+It was not until the 1920's and 1930's that the expansive outer breakwater protecting all of Milwaukee Bay was built under the leadership of William George Bruce, a founder of the Milwaukee Yacht Club and chairman of the Milwaukee Harbor Commission.
+Later additions to the breakwater in the 1960's completed the protection for the club and the boat slips in Milwaukee County's McKinley Marina.
 Throughout this period, the Milwaukee Yacht Club continued to thrive in the face of challenges.

 Tested by Fire

 The original clubhouse was destroyed by fire in 1943 in the depths of World War II.
 In 1945, a small building was constructed on the North end of the Club's grounds and served as the Club’s temporary clubhouse.